NormanDunbar/Tnsnames_checker/README.md

 From the build directory:

   - cd test
   - On Windows, execute the tnsnames_checker.cmd passing parameters as described below.
+You might need to amend this file to correct the path to the ANTLR4 jar file(s).
   - On Linux and Unix, execute the tnsnames_checker.sh script passing parameters as described below.

 ### Parameters